Trying to save more money but left feeling frustrated? Read on for 20 simple and creative ways to save money right now!

 18. Cut Down on Bank Fees

 Are you paying bank fees regularly, like a monthly account maintenance fee?
 You don’t have to!
-There are many banks and credit unions that provide basic checking and savings accounts with no fees involved.
+There are many banks and other financial institutions that provide basic checking and savings accounts with no fees involved.
+Check your local credit union, too.

 Accidentally overdraft?
 Call your bank ASAP, explain the situation and ask for a refund of the fee.
 Many times banks will refund the overdraft fee, especially if it’s your first time or it doesn’t happen frequently.